Our Horses

 Backstory

 Celeste was one of 10 horses rescued from a breeding situation in Boise.
 When she arrived, she carried the guarded nature of a horse who had lived most of her life without consistent handling.
-At first, she stayed true to her untamed roots, cautious and slow to trust.
-Over time, her confidence grew, and her sweet, generous spirit began to shine.

 Personality & Temperament